 Coach Allen’s extensive experience also reaches outside of the U.S. In 1985, he represented the United States on a team that traveled to Australia to play in a tournament against several club teams.
 In 1995, he also traveled outside of the U.S. as the head coach of a 15-16-year-old team that participated in and won an international tournament in China.
 In 1996, Coach Allen was an assistant coach for an 18-year-old-and-younger team that won yet another international tournament in Melbourne, Australia.

-Allen and his wife, Lisa, have been married 27 years an live in Visalia; they have four children, Kailey, Lindsey, Cydnee and Payton.
+Allen and his wife, Lisa, have been married 27 years and live in Visalia.
+Their four childern are: Kailey, Lindsey, Cydnee and Payton.